The Yashica 230AF 35 mm SLR camera from the 1980s

 The viewfinder has exposure information available in a small LCD type display at the bottom, and it’s easy to adjust exposure using a small slide switch which sits under your finger next to the shutter release.

-To test the camera I shot a reel of 35 mm Color Negative film (which is shown below) in Aperture priority mode, which is my normal shooting mode, and the results seem to indicate that the exposure system is spot on.
-Also, most of the pictures came off pretty well focused.
+To test the camera I shot a reel of 35 mm Color Negative film (the images of which is shown below) in Aperture priority mode, which is my normal shooting mode, and the results seem to indicate that the exposure system is spot on.
+Also, most of the pictures came out pretty well focused.
 The only evidence of blur is more likely camera shake because the shutter speed was too low (basically not enough light).

 The manual for this camera is available on-line here.